boutproject/BOUT-dev/manual/sphinx/user_docs/running_bout.rst

 Further examples
 ----------------

-The next example to look at is ``test-wave``, which is solving a wave equation using
+The next example to look at is ``tests/integrated/test-wave``, which is solving a wave equation using

 .. math::